 For all Skype account- and billing-related questions or issues, contact Skype support.

 Yes, and with v1.8 it is now possible to answer and start calls from Skype while it is snapped.
 You can run a person-to-person video call or a three-way audio call while Skype is in Snap mode.
 Calls with a higher number of participants must run in full-screen mode.

 If you're having a conversation in Skype and want to pin another application to the screen, do this:

 Note To unsnap the application, simply say “Xbox, unsnap.”

 You can snap Skype using your controller, voice commands, or hand gestures.
 For more information, see Multi-tasking with Snap on Xbox One.

-With v1.8 we are introducing the option to receive and view pictures sent to a Skype for Xbox One user from a mobile client by using either Skype for iOS 5.0 or later or Skype for Windows Phone 2.21 or later.
-Pictures or files sent from any other client type are not currently supported on Skype for Xbox One.
+With v1.8, we are introducing the option to receive and view pictures sent to a Skype on Xbox One user from a mobile device by using either Skype for iOS 5.0 or later or Skype for Windows Phone 2.21 or later.
+Pictures or files sent from any other type of device are not currently supported on Skype on Xbox One.

 To fix this issue, follow these steps:

 At this time, the following features are still under development for Skype on Xbox One: